 Because there are quite a few people attending college in Grayson, it is thought of as a college town.
 To the benefit of the many students in the area, Grayson provides a number of services, amenities and opportunities geared towards their needs and activities.

-As is often the case in a small city, Grayson doesn't have a public transportation system that people use to get to and from their jobs every day.
+Grayson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Grayson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 18.80% of adults 25 and older in Grayson have a college degree.

-The per capita income in Grayson in 2010 was $18,872, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,488 for a family of four.
+The per capita income in Grayson in 2010 was $17,180, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $68,720 for a family of four.

 The people who call Grayson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grayson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grayson include German, English, Scottish, and European.
+Important ancestries of people in Grayson include German, English, Italian, and Scottish.

 The most common language spoken in Grayson is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German.